holepunchto/rpc/README.md

 This will also close any running servers.
 If you want to force close the instance without waiting for the servers to close pass `{ force: true }`.

+If a DHT instance was passed when constructing the RPC instance, this DHT will *not* be destroyed; the RPC instance will only destroy DHT instances that it itself has constructed.

 ### Creating clients

 #### `const client = rpc.connect(publicKey[, options])`